Our Newsletter: The Harbinger

 Our newsletter, The Harbinger, is published monthly and is an important source of information about Temple activities and the people who make things happen.
 Information that you wish to be considered for inclusion should be e-mailed to the editor.
 Deadline for consideration is the 14th day of the month prior to publication (i.e. Jun 14th for the Jul issue).

 Registration Is Open for Religious School

 Classes restart on Tue, Sept 25 for kindergarten thru Bar/Bat Mitzvah.
 The younger children learn about Judaism, holidays, and blessings, through songs, crafts, and bible stories.
 The older children learn the same plus longer prayers, and they prepare for their Bar/Bat Mitzvah.
-Contact the office for more information.
+Learn more about our school here.